akaiser/dart_dependency_checker/README.md

 ## Future roadmap

-- `transitive-use`: Direct use of undeclared/transitive dependencies.
+- Mode `dep-origin`: Utilize `dart pub deps -s compact --no-dev` to extract the origin of a direct/transitive dependency.
-- `dep-origin`: Utilize `dart pub deps` to extract the origin of a direct/transitive dependency.
+- Mode `transitive-use`: Direct use of undeclared/transitive dependencies.

 ## License